opencrvs/documentation/v2.0.0/setup/3.-installation/quick-start.md

 ## Software requirements

+**Check how to configure local Kubernetes cluster at [Docker engine and Kubernetes cluster](3.1-set-up-a-development-environment/3.1.1-install-the-required-dependencies.md#docker-engine-and-kubernetes-cluster)

 | Tool       | Description |
 | ---------- | ----------- |
 | Kubernetes | For macOS and Windows users, we recommend Docker Desktop with Kubernetes, [Learn more](https://www.docker.com/); for Linux users, we recommend Minikube, [Learn more](https://minikube.sigs.k8s.io/docs/start).
 More information about setting up Kubernetes can be found in the [Docker engine with Kubernetes cluster](#docker-engine-with-kubernetes-cluster) section. |